r57zone/DualShock4-emulator/README.md

 The sensitivity parameters `SensX`, `SensY` for the mouse can also be found in the configuration file "Config.ini", in the section "Mouse".
-If there is no stick movement, you can also try increasing the "SleepTimeOut" parameter to 2, 4, 8, 10.
+If there is no stick movement, you can try increasing the "SleepTimeOut" parameter to 2, 4, 8, 10.